 The flip side is that the bookies often need to cover their backs and to do so the margins can be higher which means worse odds on the whole.
 Low volume from a punter’s perspective can be hit and miss, so it’s important to know when to strike to get the best prices.

-Is it More Profitable than Betting on Men’s Football?
+Is it More Lucrative than Betting on Men’s Football?